falcosecurity/falco-website/content/en/docs/metrics/falco-metrics.md

 ## Monitoring

-Since version 0.38.0, you can use Falco's web server to monitor its state.
+Since version 0.38.0, you can also use Falco's web server to expose Falco's metrics.
 A new `/metrics` endpoint has been added which provides metrics information that can be collected by [Prometheus][2].

 In order to activate this endpoint, three configuration elements must be set in the [falco.yaml][1]: